Where Can I Find Old Radios?

 Like other used items, radios might pop up just about anywhere.
 Here are some places to look.

-Online auctions.
-When I launched this website in 1995, there was no such thing as eBay.
-Since then, online auctions have exploded, and armchair shoppers around the world can bid on a few thousand old radios on any given day.
 In my experience, many people pay more for old radios at auction websites than they would at other venues such as swap meets.
-Nevertheless, online auction shopping is a boon to people who live in an isolated area or who are looking for something very specific.
-I'm a bit of a cheapskate, and I think it's more interesting to find things the old-fashioned way.
+Nevertheless, online shopping is a boon to people who live in an isolated area or who are looking for something very specific.
+I'm a bit of a cheapskate and I think it's more fun to find things the old-fashioned way.
 Of the hundreds of radios and televisions that I've owned, only a handful came from an online auction.
 All the others were purchased at swap meets and the other venues listed above.

-©1995-2008 Philip I. Nelson, all rights reserved
+©1995-2023 Philip I. Nelson, all rights reserved